salujajaskeerat/ELP305-TribeD-documentation/index.md

 <https://www.portablesolarexpert.com/solar-panel-grounding-wire-size-guide/>

-The wires that are used for the connection of the inverter with the grid power and Household loads are called AC wires.
+The wires that are used to connect the inverter with the grid power and Household loads are called AC wires.

 [Back to Table of Contents](#table-of-contents)

 ## 7.6.
 ACDB (1 in 1 out)

-It includes AC SPD, AC fuse and MCB to protect the solar inverter from high voltages on the AC current side.
-ACDB should fulfill the requirements:
+It includes AC SPD, AC fuse and MCB to protect the solar inverter from high voltages on the AC side.
+ACDB should fulfil the requirements:

-1. It should have capacity upto 3kW.
+1. It should have a capacity of up to 3kW.
 2. Dust and water protected
 3. Polycarbonate Material
 4. MCB Based AC disconnection
-5. It should have current rating
+5. It should have a current rating
 6. It should have high voltage and frequency ass in AC

 ## 7.7.
 DCDB (1 in 1 out)

-It protects the solar energy system from DC current from panels and protects panels from reverse current flow.
-DCDB should fulfill the requirements:
+It protects the solar energy system from DC from panels and protects panels from reverse current flow.
+DCDB should fulfil the requirements:

 1. It should include DC Fuse, DC MCB and SPDs.
 2. With an LED indicator for the Current produced from the panels
 3. IP66 Polycarbonate Material
-4. With DC SPD,DC Fuse and Indicators
+4. With DC SPD, DC Fuse and Indicators
-5. It should have fuse with dc rated current rating
+5. It should have fused with dc rated current rating
-6. It should have voltage rating as of o/p of solar panels
+6. It should have a voltage rating as of o/p of solar panels

 The following table shows the specifications of the DCDB used: